top of page

 Client Centered - In an age of information overload and competing expert opinions, I offer a reflective space where you can tune in to your own values, experiences, and intuition.

-Existential - I have a soft spot for big questions.
-If you are drawn to exploring topics like death, meaning, human agency, or responsibility, I welcome those conversations.
+Existential - I have a soft spot for philosophy.
+If you are drawn to exploring topics like meaning, agency, responsibility, and death, I welcome those conversations.
 You won’t come away with tidy answers, but we will muddle through it together.

-Spiritually Sensitive - Whether spirituality or faith has been a source of comfort and meaning, turmoil or trauma (or some combination of all the above), you’re welcome to bring that part of yourself into our work.
-I honor the complexity of spiritual experiences.
+Spiritually Sensitive - Whether spirituality or faith has been a source of comfort and meaning, turmoil, or trauma (or some combination of all the above), you are welcome to bring that part of your story into our work.

-Loss Informed - Grief is woven into the human experience---to love is open ourselves up to the risk of loss.
-Even joyful transitions have elements of letting go as we close one chapter and move on to the next.
+Loss Informed - Grief is woven into the human experience.
+To love is open ourselves up to the risk of loss.
+Even welcome transitions have elements of letting go as we close one chapter and move on to the next.
 I approach our work with an understanding of how loss—big or small, clear or ambiguous—shapes our lives.

-When I became a parent, I understood on a deeper level how universal the need for support truly is during this transformative time.
+When I became a parent, I understood on a deeper level how much all parents truly need and deserve support.
 I pursued advanced training in perinatal mental health through Perinatal Support Washington and earned certification through Postpartum Support International.
-Over the past four years I have provided clinical support to parents navigating Perinatal Mood and Anxiety Disorders (PMADs), birth and NICU trauma, pregnancy and infant loss, and the profound transition to parenthood.
+Over the past four years, I have provided clinical support to parents navigating Perinatal Mood and Anxiety Disorders (PMADs), birth and NICU trauma, pregnancy and infant loss, and the profound transition to parenthood.

 Education and Trainings